elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-brood-parasitism-and-provide-an-example-involving-the-redbacked-fairywren-and-brush-cuckoo.md

 url: /learn/biology/questions/what-is-brood-parasitism-and-provide-an-example-involving-the-redbacked-fairywren-and-brush-cuckoo
 score: -1.0
 related_article1:
-    id: 165273
+    id: 165284
-    title: What are Tinbergen’s 4 questions and how do they contribute to understanding animal behavior?
+    title: >-
+        What role does genetic mutation play in evolution and provide an example related to animal behavior.
     subject: Biology
-    url: /learn/biology/questions/what-are-tinbergens-4-questions-and-how-do-they-contribute-to-understanding-animal-behavior
+    url: /learn/biology/questions/what-role-does-genetic-mutation-play-in-evolution-and-provide-an-example-related-to-animal-behavior
 related_article2:
-    id: 165282
+    id: 165275
-    title: Describe the types of behavioral responses animals may have to environmental changes.
+    title: >-
+        Explain the mechanism of natural selection and its role in evolutionary change.
     subject: Biology
-    url: /learn/biology/questions/describe-the-types-of-behavioral-responses-animals-may-have-to-environmental-changes
+    url: /learn/biology/questions/explain-the-mechanism-of-natural-selection-and-its-role-in-evolutionary-change
 related_article3:
-    id: 165281
+    id: 165286
-    title: What is optimal foraging theory and how does it apply to predicting animal foraging strategies?
+    title: >-
+        How do theoretical approaches, such as game theory models, contribute to the study of animal behavior?
     subject: Biology
-    url: /learn/biology/questions/what-is-optimal-foraging-theory-and-how-does-it-apply-to-predicting-animal-foraging-strategies
+    url: /learn/biology/questions/how-do-theoretical-approaches-such-as-game-theory-models-contribute-to-the-study-of-animal-behavior
 related_article4:
-    id: 165281
+    id: 165271
-    title: What is optimal foraging theory and how does it apply to predicting animal foraging strategies?
+    title: >-
+        How does the behavior of the Song Sparrow illustrate brood parasitism with the Brown-headed Cowbird?
     subject: Biology
-    url: /learn/biology/questions/what-is-optimal-foraging-theory-and-how-does-it-apply-to-predicting-animal-foraging-strategies
+    url: /learn/biology/questions/how-does-the-behavior-of-the-song-sparrow-illustrate-brood-parasitism-with-the-brownheaded-cowbird
 related_article5:
     id: 165282
+    title: >-
-    title: Describe the types of behavioral responses animals may have to environmental changes.
+        Describe the types of behavioral responses animals may have to environmental changes.
     subject: Biology
     url: /learn/biology/questions/describe-the-types-of-behavioral-responses-animals-may-have-to-environmental-changes
 ---